chipmuenk/pyfda/README.md

 ### The following features are currently implemented:

+* **Design methods** (from scipy.signal): Equiripple, Firwin, Butterworth, Elliptic, Chebychev 1 and Chebychev 2
+* **Switch between design methods**, keeping all other settings:
+ * Filter order and corner frequencies calculated by minimum order algorithms can be fine-tuned by hand
+ * Directly compare how a set of specifications influences the resulting filter for different design methods
-* **Clearly structured GUI** - only widgets needed for the currently selected design method are visible
+* **Clearly structured GUI**
+ * only widgets needed for the currently selected design method are visible
+ * enhanced matplotlib NavigationToolbar (nicer icons, additional functions 'grid' and 'zoom full extent')
 * **Common interface for all filter design methods:**
- * Currently implemented (scipy.signal): Equiripple, Firwin, Butterworth, Elliptic, Chebychev 1 and Chebychev 2
- * use absolute frequencies or frequencies normalized to sampling or Nyquist frequency
+ * specify frequencies as absolute values or normalized to sampling or Nyquist frequency
  * specify ripple and attenuations in dB, as voltage or as power ratios
-* **Switch between design methods**, keeping all other settings
- * Filter order and corner frequencies calculated by minimum order algorithms can be fine-tuned by hand
- * Directly compare how a set of specifications influences the resulting filter for different design methods
+ * enter expressions like exp(-pi/4 * 1j) with the help of the library [simpleeval](https://pypi.python.org/pypi/simpleeval) (included in source files)
 * **Graphical Analyses**
  * Magnitude response (lin / power / log) with optional display of the specification bands and inset plot
  * Phase response (wrapped / unwrapped)